Markturt/odin-landing-page/REAME.md

 # LANDING PAGE
 This is an odin project,where basic skills in html and css are demonstrated.
-The essence of the project is to help me know how to build a project from scratch.
+The essence of the project is to help me o build a project from scratch.
+I will be using html and css alone ,where i will use flexbox primarily to layout the page.